 Another video from Shasta Produce showing the 2nd variety I tried from the Flavor Pops line.

 Gum Drops Grapes | Read my full post on Gum Drops

-A grape can graduate from the Flavor Pops line to being their own variety, it’s kind of the goal of the program.
+A grape can graduate from the Flavor Pops line to being their own variety, it's kind of the goal of the program.
 This is what happened in 2015 with the now named Gum Drops variety.
 It was a Flavor Pop grape last year.
 It taste tested well.
 Many even like it better than their original hit, Cotton Candy and that is saying something!
-They are in limited availability for 2015, but by 2017, they should become easier to find.
+They are in limited availability for 2015-2016, but by 2017, they should become easier to find.
 And in 2019, even easier as early producing Gum Drop grapes come into production.